 - Coat okra in almond flour mixture and add to baking sheet.
 I coat 4-5 at a time.
 Repeat with remaining okra.

 - Brush remaining oil over each okra piece.
-I use a silicone spatula for this.
+I use a silicone basting brush for this.

 - Bake for 40 minutes or until golden brown in oven at 400 degrees.
 The bottom will be more golden than the top.
 Watch okra to make sure they do not burn.
 Allow to cool 5 minutes before serving.